International Affairs: Employment

 You must be registered full-time before considering a Co-op internship or any other work experience.

 CPT is a type of work authorization awarded through International Affairs that allows eligible F-1 students to gain practical work experience in their program through approved off-campus internships if the practical training is “an integral part of an established curriculum” [8 CFR 214.2(f)(10)(i)].
 Approved off-campus internships are for SAIC credit and may be required for graduation.
 Examples include Co-op internships or a graduate program requirement such as fieldwork or internship and can include both paid and unpaid opportunities.

 Who is Eligible?

 Students who have been in F-1 status for one academic year are eligible to apply for CPT.
-Limited exceptions to the one year eligibility requirement include specific Master of Arts program students who have internships required as part of their first year curricula.
+Limited exceptions to the one-year eligibility requirement include specific Master of Arts program students who have internships required as part of their first year curriculum.

 When should I apply?

 You must request CPT authorization via a formal process through International Affairs before starting work.
 CPT authorizations must be requested five business days before the start of your proposed employment.
 Approved CPT students will receive a new I-20 with the authorized location and dates of employment printed on the third page.
 You may not work until you have been authorized for CPT, and CPT is employer-specific.
 This means that if you change your employer, or dates of employment, you must request new CPT authorization from International Affairs.
 Working even one day without required CPT authorization is a serious violation of your F-1 status and will jeopardize your immigration status.